Blackhawk High School: Extracurriculars

 The district offers a variety of clubs, activities and sports.
-The school offers multiple sports, including wrestling, golf, soccer, football, baseball, softball, volleyball, swimming, tennis, lacrosse, hockey, and track and field.
-It has a Football Mother's Club as well as a Quarterback Club.
-Blackhawk offers multiple opportunities for the musically talented.
-In the 2011 season, the Blackhawk men's varsity soccer team went undefeated for the first time, finishing with a record of 16-0-1, and defeating archrival, Beaver, in the last game of the regular season for the section title.
-There is an orchestra, concert band, PIMBA championship winning marching band, competitive marching band, jazz band, pit orchestra for the musicals and plays, and indoor competitions consisting of indoor percussion competition and indoor color guard performances for the winter months.
+Sports include wrestling, golf, soccer, football, baseball, softball, volleyball, swimming, tennis, lacrosse, hockey, and track and field.

+In the 2011 season, the Blackhawk men's varsity soccer team went undefeated for the first time, finishing with a record of 16-0-1, and defeating archrival Beaver in the last game of the regular season for the section title.

+There are an orchestra, concert band, marching band who won the 2014 PIMBA championship, jazz band, pit orchestra for the musicals and plays, and indoor competitions consisting of indoor percussion competition and indoor color guard performances for the winter months.
 BHS also offers the Music Academy for students considering a professional job in the realm of music.
 These students have the opportunity to take more music related classes instead of academic classes and includes extra band classes.
-The music academy requires no higher academic achievement but does allow for less state required classes.
+The music academy requires no higher academic achievement, but does allow for fewer state required classes.